 -

-Ensure that Website and App Pool are both stopped
+Ensuring that the website and the App Pool are both stopped

 Import-Module WebAdministration $siteName = 'website.com'; $exist = (Get-Website -name $siteName) -ne $null if($exist){ if(Test-Path IIS:\AppPools\$siteName){ $success = $false; # timer in 60 sec $sec = 60; do{ $iisState = (Get-WebsiteState -name $siteName).Value $iisstopped = $iisState -eq "Stopped" $poolState = (Get-WebAppPoolState -name $siteName).Value $poolstopped = $poolState -eq "Stopped" Write-Output "Website state: $iisState" Write-Output "AppPoolstate: $poolState " $success = $iisstopped -and $poolstopped if(!$success){ Start-Sleep -s 1 $sec = $sec - 1; } } while (!$success -and $sec -gt 0) if(!$success){ throw "Can not stop IIS or App pool" } } }